A BRIEF HISTORY OF TURKEY

 Catal Huyuk was abandoned about 5,000 BC.
 Nobody knows why but it may have been due to climate change.
 However later people in Turkey learned to use copper tools and later still bronze.
 After about 2,600 BC they began to build more substantial towns.

-The Hittites were the first civilisation in Turkey.
+The Hittites were the first civilization in Turkey.
 They moved to Turkey about 2,000 BC and at first they were divided into separate states.
 However about 1,650 BC they were united by King Labarnas.

 The Hittites were a powerful and warlike people.
 About 1595 BC they captured Babylon.
 Later the Hittites fought against Egypt.
 The Hittites reached a peak under King Suppililiumas (c.
 1380 - c.
 1346 BC).
 Under him the Hittites ruled not just most of Turkey but also parts of Syria and Palestine.

 Some Hittite warriors fought on foot but others fought from chariots, which were pulled by teams of horses.
 Hittite chariots were light enough to be lifted by one man.
-Each had a driver and a soldier, who often wore iron armour.
+Each had a driver and a soldier, who often wore iron armor.
 Hittite archers shot bronze tipped arrows.

 The Hittite capital was at Hattusash.
 In it there were many temples.
-Like other ancient peoples the Hittites were polytheists (they worshipped many gods).
+Like other ancient peoples the Hittites were polytheists (they worshiped many gods).
 Chief among them were the weather god Tarhun and his wife Istanu.
 There were many other gods and goddesses each of whom ruled some natural phenomena.

 However the mighty Hittite state broke down about 1,200 BC when people from the Aegean attacked it called the 'Sea Peoples' and in time the Hittites were largely forgotten.

-After the fall of the Hittites a number of civilisations rose and fell in Turkey.
+After the fall of the Hittites a number of civilizations rose and fell in Turkey.
 Among them were the Phrygians who were a powerful state in Central Turkey in the 8th Century BC.
 (The legendary King Midas was a Phrygian).
 Later came the Lydians.
 They dominated Western Turkey in the years 650-546 BC.
 The last Lydian king was Croesus 560-546, who we still remember in the phrase 'As rich as Croesus'.

 However by his time there was a new power in the Middle East - the Persians.